 OK, we actually went to see this one on one of those two rainy days.
 But it was our last day in Japan and we just couldn't leave without visiting it.
-I loved 'Memoirs of a Geisha' both the movie and the book and this is the shrine that appears in the motion picture.
-What is really surprising and completely different at this shrine is the huge number of vermilion Torii gates, of different sizes, grouped in countless rows.
+I loved both Arthur Golden's novel 'Memoirs of a Geisha' and the movie made after it, and this is the shrine that appears in the latest.
+What is really surprising and completely different about this shrine is the huge number of vermilion Torii gates, of different sizes, grouped in countless rows.
 It is estimated that there are well over 10,000 Torii gates at Fushimi Inari-Taisha Shrine.
 I really wasn't expecting so many of them!
 They form covered trails up the mountain and one can walk for hours under the enchanting roof.
 Each gate has a black inscription written on it, and that's the name of the company who donated it to the shrine.
 Inari is not only the god of rice but also the patron of business and having a Torii gate here is believed to bring good fortune.
 We even spotted a couple of inscriptions in Latin letters!
 Also, the entrance is free, as it is at most shrines in Japan.

 Kinkaku-ji Temple, or The Golden Pavilion